dem1995/machine-learning/curriculum/probability/probability.md

 #### Example
 Imagine you're at a Subway (or some sandwich-shop you prefer) and are being asked to choose between various toppings.
 Let's suppose for the sake of example that this is a very limited sandwich shop, and you are asked to choose among cheese, lettuce, tomato, and turkey.
 In that case,
-* Your set of samples, Ω, is `{cheese, lettuce, tomato, turkey}`
+* Your **set of samples, Ω**, is `{cheese, lettuce, tomato, turkey}`
-* Your set of events is the set of sandwiches that can result from this - a cheese sandwich, a turkey-and-cheese sandwich, a cheese-lettuce-tomato-turkey sandwich, an empty sandwich, etc.
+* Your **set of events, ℰ** is the set of sandwiches that can result from this - a cheese sandwich, a turkey-and-cheese sandwich, a cheese-lettuce-tomato-turkey sandwich, an empty sandwich, etc.
 ### Probability Distributions
 ### Probability Mass & Density Functions
 ### Expected Values